javadib/D3js_Graphs/README.md

 #### Network Chart
 * Click event for nodes
-* Custom message in empty space
+* Custom message when clicked in empty space
-* Callback for click event